 Additionally, Google offers top-notch security that will make the consumers feel safe at all times.
 The platform can help you set up a loyalty program, offer gift cards, and various other discounts for most-loyal buyers.

 You don’t have to learn anything new, either.
 You can safely use the plugin from the safety of your dashboard.
-If you're a WordPress user, you should still consider this plugin because it allows you to use all of the features offered to WooCommerce users for free.

 Now that you’re familiar with the best ecommerce gateways, you can improve the experience of your customers, help them finish their purchase in a matter of seconds, and grow your store, without managing cart abandonment rates all the time.